sonocotta/esparagus-media-center/README.md

 - Soft clipper
 - and a few other things

-At this moment it is very experimental.
+At this moment, it is very experimental.
 In the perfect world, you should be able to adjust all of those settings to make your speaker-enclosure setup work the best it can, and even apply your room factors into the equation.
 But with the above disclaimer, I can only delivera  limited set of configurations corresponding to the most common use cases:

 - Stereo mode with enabled DRC (Loudness) and AGL settings
 - Full range Mono mode with DRC (Loudness) and AGL settings
-- Subwoofer Mono mode with few filter frequency options
+- Subwoofer Mono mode with a few filter frequency options
-- Bi-Amp configuration with few crossover frequency options
+- Bi-Amp configuration with a few crossover frequency options

 All of the above are available right now for experimentation.
 I'm keen to hear your feedback while I move forward with porting this to other software options